STORM-IRIT/Radium-Engine/doc/basics/dependencies.md

 * [doc] Doxygen-awesome-css
 * stb_image

-We developed a series of tools to fetch and compile easily these dependencies easily, except for Qt, which needs to be installed and passed to cmake through the variable `Qt5_DIR` (see documentation at https://doc.qt.io/qt-5.12/cmake-manual.html#getting-started).
+We developed a series of tools to fetch and compile these dependencies easily, except for Qt, which needs to be installed and passed to cmake through the variable `Qt5_DIR` (see documentation at https://doc.qt.io/qt-5.12/cmake-manual.html#getting-started).